dockstore/dockstore/_docs/getting-started-with-wdl.md

 }
 ```

 Finally, we have a metadata section where we can store key value pairs.
 It is freeform, so we could put anything here.
-Dockstore is able to pick up both Author and Email if they are defined here.
-In this example we only have the Author.
+Dockstore is able to pick up author, email, and description if they are defined here.
+The description field can be used to add documentation to your workflow and can make use of markdown syntax.
+Currently, description values are limited to single line string, but multi-line documentation is possible by including new line characters into the string.
+Below we have an example of a metadata section with author, email, and a multi-line description.

 ```
 meta {
     author: "Andrew Duncan"
-}
+    email: "andrew@foobar.com"
+    description: "This is my WDL workflow. \n\n Adding documentation to my workflow improves clarity" }
 ```

 The workflow section here consists of two main parts.
 The first section is an input section, where we define the input BAM file and the memory to use.

 ```
 File bam_input